averagechris/dotfiles/README.md

     * use `email/example-email.nix` as a guide
   * run `stow nixpkgs -t ~`
   * run `home-manager switch`
-  * From within emacs run
+  * start emacs and run
     * `all-the-icons-install-fonts` to install the fonts used for icons
     * `emojify-download-emoji` to be able to display emoji characters

-If on macos stow is also used for yabai, skhd and karabiner for now.

 ### Things to remember